rrohan2/ML-DL_spring_2023_Project/README.md

 ### Dataset
 You can access the datasets from the google drive link.
 We have given the drive access to anyone with this link.
 Google drive link: https://drive.google.com/drive/folders/1a8yqwGKm5Jo7cPLHw69rjfCaQRH5Rfff?usp=sharing

 The imageNet naming convention is n12345678_123 where n12345678 is the synset id or WNID, and n12345678_123.JPEG is the name of the image.
 Check out the "synset_mapping.txt" file to get more information about the class ID and class name.
+When we use a model from the torchvision library, such as ResNet, the mapping between the class labels and synset IDs is already incorporated into the model.
+The pre-trained models in torchvision are trained on the ImageNet dataset, and they come with a default mapping between the class labels and synset IDs.

 ## Reproducing the Code for your dataset